 Most mud masks should harden on your face for 10 to 20 minutes.
 Afterward, you'll gently remove the mask with your fingers, avoiding cloths and towels that could irritate your skin.
 Don't fall asleep while wearing a mud mask unless the directions tell you to wear the mask overnight because the hardened shell won't allow your skin to breathe.

-In addition to fighting acne, face masks and mud masks minimize the appearance of scars that acne can leave behind.
+In addition to fighting breakouts, face masks and mud masks minimize the appearance of scars that breakouts can leave behind.
 If your skin features permanently dark areas, for instance, you can use a mask to even out your complexion and restore balance to your skin.

 Plus, an at-home mud mask costs much less to apply than a trip to a spa or wellness center.
 You don't need a professional to apply a mask or a doctor to prescribe one.
 However, if you experience any negative side effects from the mask, such as red or blotchy skin, stop using the mask immediately.